mebeim/aoc/2019/README.md

 ### Prerequisites

-This problem requires a working Intcode virtual machine built following instructions in the day 2, day 5 and day 9 problem statements!
+This problem requires a working Intcode virtual machine built following instructions in the [day 2][d02], [day 5][d05] and [day 9][d09] problem statements!
 The machine could be as simple as a single function, or something more complicated like a class with multiple methods.
 Take a look at previous days to know more.

 I will be using [my `IntcodeVM` class](lib/intcode.py) to solve this puzzle.